hcyang1012/ARM_Hypervisor/README.md

 ※ Most boot codes are based on Xen on ARM project, but I don't know how to determine the license of this project.
 Please send me a message if someone knows something about this issue.
+※  This  project is also tested on Arndale 5250 Board.(Unofficial).